 Register to vote in the state of Florida.
-This can be done online or at the Department of Motor Vehicles when you apply for your driver’s license.
+Voter registration is available online or in-person at the Department of Motor Vehicles when you apply for your driver’s license.

-If you have children, enroll them in school in Florida, or if you are an adult student, show proof of your Florida enrollment in a college, university, or other educational program.
+If you have children, enroll them in school in Florida, or if you are an adult student, show proof of your Florida enrollment in a college, university, or other Florida educational programs.

 Woodward, Pires & Lombardo, P.A.
-Attorneys at Law can help assist you in obtaining Florida residency to make sure you are on track and getting the most benefit from your endeavors.
+Attorneys can help you obtain Florida residency to ensure you are on track and getting the most benefit from your homesteading endeavors.